Road Rage & Aggressive Driving: Prevention, Avoidance and ManagementUpdated Dec. 16, 2020

 Dealing with road rage

 It is inevitable that at some point, you will find yourself sharing the road with an aggressive driver.
-If you allow yourself to become distracted or drive in an otherwise discourteous manner, it is likely that you will one day end up in an altercation with an aggressive driver who is focusing their anger at you.
+If you allow yourself to become distracted or drive in an otherwise discourteous manner, it is likely that you will one day end up in an altercation with an aggressive driver who is focusing their anger on you.
 You must know how to deal with both these situations, to reduce the chances of a collision occurring.

 As with all undesirable events and roadway emergencies, your ability to avoid danger when faced with an aggressive driver depends on remaining calm.
 Do your best not to directly engage with an aggressive driver, as anything you say or do could come across as confrontational to a person in an angered state.
-If you are followed or harassed by a person suffering with road rage, do not panic or attempt to drive home.
+If you are followed or harassed by a person suffering from road rage, do not panic or attempt to drive home.
 Find a safe, busy area where you can seek assistance to stop your vehicle.
 If possible, drive to a local police station.
 Knowing how to deal with intimidation, violence or harassment on the road could one day the difference between life and death.
 Do not skip this module when you’re working through the course.

 How not to be an aggressive driver

 You cannot ignore your own potential to be an aggressive driver.
 Every person, no matter how gentle and calm they usually are, has the potential to become aggressive under the right circumstances.
 If all drivers accepted this fact and took steps to avoid aggressive behavior behind the wheel, our country would suffer far fewer traffic fatalities.
-The problem is that most motorists do not truly believe they could be pushed to dangerous, reckless behavior, until it is too late.
+The problem is that most motorists do not truly believe they could be pushed to dangerous, reckless behavior until it is too late.

 To avoid becoming an aggressive driver, you must manage your emotions, avoid provocation and understand the consequences of your actions.
 Our final module deals with these issues, along with some invaluable aggression-avoidance techniques which you can use to remain calm and in control while driving.

 As a licensed driver, you are in control of your own safety.
 You also have some control over the safety of the road users around you and are legally required to do everything within your power to avoid endangering them.
 Recognizing the power that you have to influence the outcome of roadway events is the first and biggest step towards avoiding conflict, aggressive encounters, collisions and legal repercussions.
 Understand that no person is at the mercy of their own emotions.
-You can choose to manage negative feelings which may lead you to drive aggressively and if this cannot be done, you can choose not to drive at all.
+You can choose to manage negative feelings that may lead you to drive aggressively and if this cannot be done, you can choose not to drive at all.
 Anything is achievable with the right attitude.

 Would you pass a driving test today?